 - Discharged Patient Flow (7th percentile) – This extremely low percentile ranking measures the inefficiency of how the medical team provides treatment to less sick patients who will receive care and then be discharged from the ER.

-- Admitted Patient Flow (17th percentile) – This extremely low rank measures the inefficiency of how the medical team provides treatment to sicker patients who will require admittance into the hospital from the ER.
+- Admitted Patient Flow (17th percentile) – This extremely low rank measures the inefficiency of how the medical team provides treatment to sicker patients who will require admittance to the hospital from the ER.

 - Frustrated Patients (13th percentile) – This low measurement indicates the level of frustration patients feel after receiving care and leaving the emergency department.